April 7, 2023

 - Payment options: PayPal

-- Affiliate software/network: In-house custom
+- Affiliate software/network: In-house

 The commission payout threshold is low.
 TubeBuddy issues payments when commissions exceed $10 and $0 for “Super Affiliates.”
 Payouts are sent to the affiliate’s PayPal account.

 Affiliates get a lifetime cookie.
-One of my biggest criticisms with some programs is that their cookie/conversion windows are too short.
+One of my biggest criticisms of some programs is that their cookie/conversion windows are too short.
 TubeBuddy’s referral period more than exceeds the 30-day industry standard and is one of a few programs to offer a cookie that doesn’t expire.
 That allows for mutually beneficial outcomes.

 TubeBuddy’s mission is to “make you and the rest of the YouTube Community a happier and more productive bunch.”
 It also wants to “build tools to make it easier” to succeed on YouTube.
-Most TubeBuddy users will tell you the company is fulfilling its objectives.
+Most TubeBuddy users will tell you the company is fulfilling those objectives.